Freedom of religion in Algeria: For non-Muslims

 People without religious affiliation tend to be particularly numerous in Kabylie (a Kabyle-speaking area) where they are generally tolerated and sometimes supported; notably, Matoub Lounes is widely seen as a hero among Kabyles, despite (or because of) his lack of religion.
 In most other areas of the country, the non-religious tend to be more discreet.

 The majority of cases of harassment and security threats against non-Muslims come from the now nearly destroyed Armed Islamic Group, an organization fighting the government who are determined to rid the country of those who do not share their extremist interpretation of Islam.
 However, a majority of the population subscribes to Islamic precepts of tolerance in religious beliefs.
 Moderate Islamist religious and political leaders have criticized publicly acts of violence committed in the name of Islam.

-Missionary groups are permitted to conduct humanitarian activities without government interference as long as they are discreet and do not proselytize openly.
-If they do, they are sometimes arrested and sometimes left alone.
+Proselytizing to Muslims by non-Muslims is a criminal offence; in 2022, a Protestant pastor was imprisoned for illegally storing religious literature with the aim of proselytizing Muslims.

 Many of the "home churches" in which Christians worship are in allowed and known by the Government, although there have been notable incidents of criminal charges for home-based religious practices.
 Algerian Christians have recently been facing a serious threat to their freedom to worship and suffered clear violations of fundamental freedoms, including the closure of places of worship which continued into 2019.
-In total, 18 churches were forcibly closed by the Algerian government between November, 2017 and October, 2019.